imehtn/RobotProject/README.md

 CODE

-Final code used with the Proteus controller to control the robot is store in the
+Final code used with the Proteus controller to control the robot is store in the "Final Folder"

+Code used for Milestones and Explorations can be found in the appropriate folders as well.